dotnet-academy/MVC.HTML/README.md

 ![Controller Scaffolding](/img/controller-scaffolding.gif)

-After you complete this step, you should see a `MoviesController` inside the `Controllers` folder and a `Movies` folder under the `Views` folder with the `Create/Delete/Details/Edit/Index` pages (of course, naming will vary if you choose different names):
+After you complete this step, you should see a `MoviesController` inside the `Controllers` folder and a `Movies` folder under the `Views` folder with the `Create/Delete/Details/Edit/Index` pages (of course, naming will vary if you choose different Controller name):

 ![Controller Scaffolding](/img/controller-scaffolding-after.png)